edalorzo/fundamental-programming/README.rst

     }
  }

-As you can see, just by invoking the ``new SaveMoney()`` constructor we end up with an instance of this object in an completely invalid state (i.e. account number is null, and amount is 0.0).
-It setter methods are not better, we could also use them to put the object in an invalid state:
+As you can see, just by invoking the ``new SaveMoney()`` constructor we end up with an instance of this object in a completely invalid state (i.e. account number is null, and the amount is 0.0).
+It setter methods are not better; we could also use them to put the object in an invalid state:

 .. code-block:: java